rcsb/py-rcsb_app_file/README.md

 Errors related to 'shared locks' are generally fixed by deleting the 'shared-locks' directory and, if necessary, restarting.

 For production, Redis variables are set to expire periodically.
-However, hidden files are not, so a cron job should be run periodically to remove lingering hidden files.
+However, hidden files are not, so a cron job should be run periodically to remove lingering hidden files from the deposit or archive directories.

 After development testing with a Sqlite database, open the kv.sqlite file and delete the tables, and delete hidden files from the deposit or archives directories.